 [THEATER] MAHMOUD: The One Woman Smash-Hit

-Returning to Los Angeles for a 3 week extended 1336-76run, January 10 to 27, 2013, MAHMOUD is a one-woman show about an aging Iranian engineer-cum-taxi driver, a fabulously gay Spaniard, and a young Iranian-Canadian girl, all trying to get by the day-to-day grind in a big metropolitan city.
+Returning to Los Angeles for a 3 week extended run, January 10 to 27, 2013, MAHMOUD is a one-woman show about an aging Iranian engineer-cum-taxi driver, a fabulously gay Spaniard, and a young Iranian-Canadian girl, all trying to get by the day-to-day grind in a big metropolitan city.
 Iranian born playwright/performer TARA GRAMMY invites us to watch as these characters’ stories intertwine over the course of an hour, exploring themes of displacement, immigration, home, and culture.
 MAHMOUD takes an exacting look at racism against Middle Eastern immigrants, homophobia within immigrant communities, and media-created stigmas surrounding Iranian (and Middle Eastern) culture.

 MAHMOUD plays Thursdays, Fridays and Saturdays at 8pm, Sundays at 6pm, January 10 through January 27, 2013 at the Santa Monica Playhouse.
 Admission is $30.
 For tickets and show information, please visit www.mahmoutaxi.tix.com or call 800-504-4849.